Adrian901368/elections_generator_java/README.md

-Important informations are in file ""
+Important informations are in file "readmeBarnak.pdf"